 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.

-Investors should carefully consider investment objectives, risks, charges and expenses.
 This and other important information is contained in the fund prospectuses and summary prospectuses, which can be obtained from a financial professional and should be read carefully before investing.

-The return of principal for bond portfolios and for portfolios with significant underlying bond holdings is not guaranteed.
-Investments are subject to the same interest rate, inflation and credit risks associated with the underlying bond holdings.
-Lower rated bonds are subject to greater fluctuations in value and risk of loss of income and principal than higher rated bonds.
+The return of principal for bond funds and for funds with significant underlying bond holdings is not guaranteed.
+Fund shares are subject to the same interest rate, inflation and credit risks associated with the underlying bond holdings.

 This content, developed by Capital Group, home of American Funds, should not be used as a primary basis for investment decisions and is not intended to serve as impartial investment or fiduciary advice.